An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Background

 \section{Background}

-In this section, we describe the necessary background in scalar and multi-field topology defined on a compact, orientable $d$-dimensional manifold $\cM$ without boundary.
+In this section, we describe the necessary background of scalar and multi-field topology defined on a smooth, compact, orientable $d$-dimensional manifold $\cM$ without boundary.
 For the current paper, we need to consider $d=3$ and $d=2$.
-Since most of the data comes as a discrete set of real numbers at the grid points (vertices) of a mesh, we consider a simplicial complex approximation of $\cM$.
+Since most of the real data comes as a discrete set of real numbers at the grid points (vertices) of a mesh, we consider a simplicial complex approximation of $\cM$.